LayeredStudio/dns-records/README.md

 Uses `dig` command to make DNS requests, has a built-in list of subdomains to test for and has support for auto-discovering subdomains based on records found.

 ## Highlights
-* Retrieves really fast DNS records for a domain.
+* Retrieves really fast DNS records for a domain
-* Discovers all A, AAAA and CNAME for a domain.
+* Discovers all A, AAAA and CNAME for a domain
-* Provides results in a easy-to-use format.
+* Provides results in a easy-to-use format
-*

 ## Roadmap
 Aiming to have these features: